Master Theodoric: Mural Paintings in the Chapel of the Holy Cross at Karlštejn Castle

-Mural paintings in the Chapel of the Holy Cross feature the apocalyptic prophesy - anticipation of the Second coming of Christ on Judgement Day.
+Mural paintings in the Chapel of the Holy Cross feature the apocalyptic prophecy—anticipation of the Second Coming of Christ on Judgment Day.
 The walls opposite each other on the vaults of the window niches of the chapel are ascribed to Master Theodoric and his workshop.
 The drapery of the figures is characterised by the soft modelling of light.
 With its muted colour tones, it has an affinity to the grisaille painting method.
 The faces are closely related to several of Theodoric's panel paintings and repeatedly feature the characteristic motif of hair and whiskers coiled into individual strands.
 The painting is embellished with gilded relief decorations and the backgrounds of the scenes are filled out with gold plastic star shapes.

 The apocalyptic God in a mandorla is surrounded by choirs of angels (the west niche)

 The painting's colour scheme is adapted to the opposite wall depicting the Adoration of the Twenty-four Old Men (twelve prophets and twelve apostles, or 24 world rulers) ascribed to the Master of the Luxembourg Genealogy.
 The monumental painting of God is executed in grisaille.
 In his hand, God is holding seven stars and a book above which there hang seven candleholders.